yanjost/paastis/README.md

 ### Who

-Paastis is aimed for development teams and workers that use PaaS and Cloud hosting services.
+Paastis is aimed at development teams and workers that use PaaS and Cloud hosting services.

-Thus, really great attention is paid to Developer Experience.
+Thus, great attention is paid to Developer Experience.

 ### When

-Paastis fits organizations with one or multiple applications with few usage:
+Paastis fits organizations with one or multiple applications with little usage:
 - development applications, and especially _review apps_ ;
 - projects at their very beginning ;
 - platforms with very cyclic, part-time or known time slots (ex: a scholar-based app, a midday exclusive service, a nightly treatment, etc.).